siddharthsky/CustTermux/README.md

 4. It will automatically download the required files and ask you to select a default IPTV player.

-   [You can select "none" to just run the server.
-You can always use [SparkleTV2](https://github.com/siddharthsky/SparkleTV2-auto-service) to select any other IPTV player.]
+   [In IPTV selector, You can select "none" to just run the server and use [SparkleTV2](https://github.com/siddharthsky/SparkleTV2-auto-service) to select any other IPTV player.]

 5. In the end, it will redirect you to the login page.
 URL - [http://localhost:5001](http://localhost:5001)